stich86/lpac-libmbim-wrapper/README.md

 Plese note if you use **AT** backend, this wrapper is not needed.

+# OpenWRT support

+You can use this wrapper also on OpenWRT but you need to:

+- compile `libcurl` and `lpac` using OpenSSL and not MbedTLS. `lpac` package can be added to your custom build using this [fork](https://github.com/stich86/lpac-libmbim-wrapper)
+- install Python packages `python3-light` and `python3-base`

 # Bugs & know issues

 Delete profile doesn't contact SM-DS server automatically, so it **doesn't detach** the eSIM profile.